zilin-huang/zilin-huang.github.io/_pages/research.md

 </p> -->

 <p style="text-align: justify;">
 I am deeply passionate about bridging the gap between scientific discovery and real-world impact.
-Before beginning my Ph.D. journey, I founded two technology companies in China, aiming to transform my research findings into practical solutions.
+Before beginning my Ph.D. journey, <b>I founded two technology companies</b> in China, aiming to transform my research findings into practical solutions.
 Through this experience, I had the opportunity to collaborate with industry professionals and gain valuable insights into the innovation ecosystem.
-Encouragingly, the companies attracted over 3 million RMB in potential investment from leading institutions such as Yueke Securities and CITIC Securities.
+Encouragingly, the companies attracted <b>over 3 million RMB</b> in potential investment from leading institutions such as <b>Yueke Securities</b> and <b>CITIC Securities</b>.
 These experiences reinforced my belief that when scientific discoveries move beyond the lab and into society, they can generate meaningful and lasting value.
 </p>

 <!-- Entrepreneurship images -->